Agentopians/WeAi/TECHNICAL_DESIGN.md

 - **Access Control**: Role-based access control is implemented for all system components.
 - **Smart Contract Security**: Smart contracts will be rigorously audited to prevent vulnerabilities.
 - **Token Security**: Secure mechanisms for token minting, burning, and distribution will be implemented.
+- **Verifiability and Transparency Considerations**:  Beyond data and system security, the project prioritizes the verifiability and transparency of its AI-driven processes to build user trust and ensure the integrity of the news curation.

 ## Future Enhancements

 - **Machine Learning**: Implement advanced ML models for better content summarization.
 - **Scalability**: Optimize the system for handling increased data volume and user load.
 - **Advanced Tokenomics Features**: Explore and implement more sophisticated tokenomic mechanisms, such as dynamic reward adjustments, refined burning mechanisms, and advanced governance models.
+- **Exploration of Verifiable Computing**: Investigate and potentially integrate verifiable computing technologies and Autonomous Verifiable Services (AVSs) to enhance the transparency and trustworthiness of AI agents.